shug0131/eudraCT/ClinicalTrialsDotGov/Readme.md

 [link to folder](R/eudract/tests/testhat).

 Need to obtain a ClinicalTrials.gov account to test.
 Is there a training portal?
 Will it accept just partial results for safety only?
-What about the <outcomeMeasures/> which is included at the moment to pass the schema?
+NO What about the <outcomeMeasures/> which is included? at the moment to pass the schema?
+Not sure

+* Hae now a test account within https://prstest.clinicaltrials.gov/
+* Set up a basic study, then downloaded the XML record overall
+* edited the file to add in the safety data.
+* Uploaded ( Home>Records > Upload Record)  and it worked
+* What to use to check against schema ??

+* Tool to to accept a framwork XML download and edit wtih teh new safety data
+* maybe API upload from within R is a possibility ??
+Warnings about overwriting safety data

 Need to update with doucmentation
 * website